mozoarella/dylans-blog/content/posts/the_art_of_overcomplication/index.md

 ![A prompt in my editor to add "Overcomplicated" to the spell check dictionary](dictionary.png)

 It is merely the process of overcomplicating something.
 This is something that I catch myself doing all the time.
-Every new project I start, every single thing I try to do to 'improve' my workflows, ends up wasting a lot of time when I often end up on a road very well traveled and documented.
+Every new project I start, every single thing I try to do to 'improve' my workflows, ends up wasting a lot of time when I often end up on a road very well travelled and documented.
 Which incidentally is also why I stopped updating this blog.
 Well that and a severe lack of motivation, possibly related to aforementioned overcomplication.

 To be fair, I do start of every overcomplication with the feeling that I can absolutely, **100%** do better than whatever has been done before.
 And often times my ideas are pretty good.
 But it's lacking either in available software, my own skills or simply the technical possibilities at the time.